fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ![](../../images/9/13b.png)

-The [@typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) has a lot of TypeScript specific eslint rules, but you can also use all basic eslint rules in TypeScript projects.
+[@typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) has a lot of TypeScript-specific eslint rules, but you can also use all basic eslint rules in TypeScript projects.
-For now we should probably go with the recommended settings and modify the rules as we go along whenever we find something we want to behave differently.
+For now, we should probably go with the recommended settings, and we will modify the rules as we go along whenever we find something we want to change the behavior of.

 On top of the recommended settings, we should try to get familiar with the coding style required in this part and <i>set the semicolon at the end of each line of code to required</i>.